binnatheanalyst/Data-Modelling-Sports-Betting-/README.md

-The same statistical backbone used in sports analytics to model events like ***goals, shots, or even wins*** - that’s when the it became clearer.
+It appears "poission distribution" is used in sports analytics to model events like ***goals, shots, or even wins*** - that’s when it became clearer.

-At first, I didn't see this as something I'd translate into Data until I discovered Poisson Distribution.
+My couriosity sparked, and then I decided to translate.
-Most of those basic math terms we used to joke about back in secondary school actually have real-life value, we just were never taught how powerful their possibilities could be.
+I’ve come to realize that many of those basic math concepts we used to joke about back in secondary school actually have real-world value, we just were never shown how powerful they could truly be.

 #### I started with getting current EPL and Laliga Standings
+It required a lot of data cleaning to ensure everything appeared properly, as I treated it as my “database” for efficiently calculating goal possibilities.

+From there, I carefully
 - _Rebuild the logic behind betting odds from scratch_
 - _Use Excel formulars_

 <img width="1440" height="736" alt="image" src="https://github.com/user-attachments/assets/6dd84302-32ee-45f9-8d66-5e1eabbdbf7a" />

+Football is a game defined by goals — winning is almost impossible without scoring one.
+I realized I needed an existing/ongoing league table to predict goals possibilities and averages - I first built the framework using random numbers and waited for Premier League Matchday 10 to test the model.
+This helped me see, psychologically, that my deep dive into the data could actually connect to real-world predictions.

 #### The result ?